 - (a) Any request for legal or union representation will be accommodated. - 1.
-Involved MPD officers shall not be permitted to meet collectively or in a group prior to providing a formal interview or report. - 2.
+Involved MPD officers shall not be permitted to meet collectively or in a group with an attorney or any representative prior to providing a formal interview or report. - 2.
 Requests from involved non-MPD officers should be referred to their employing agency. - (b) Discussions with licensed attorneys will be considered privileged as attorney-client communications. - (c) Discussions with bargaining agent representatives will be privileged only as to the discussion of non-criminal information. - (d) A licensed psychotherapist shall be provided by the Department to each involved MPD officer.
 A licensed psychotherapist may also be provided to any other affected MPD members, upon request. - 1.
 Interviews with a licensed psychotherapist will be considered privileged. - 2.
 An interview or session with a licensed psychotherapist may take place prior to the member providing a formal interview or report.
 However, the involved members shall not be permitted to consult or meet collectively or in a group with a licensed psychotherapist prior to providing a formal interview or report. - 3.
-A separate fitness-for-duty exam may also be required (see the Fitness for Duty Policy). - (e) Any communication made by a participant or counselor in a peer support counseling session conducted by any Moore Police Department-approved provider and any oral or written information conveyed in the peer support counseling session is confidential and may not be disclosed by any person participating in the peer support counseling session except as authorized by law (12 O.S. § 2506.2).
+A separate fitness-for-duty exam may also be required (see the Fitness for Duty Policy). - (e) Communications between the involved officer and a peer support member is addressed in the Wellness Program Policy.